Earth Matters

 May Puzzler

-Update on June 4, 2024: This image shows greenhouses in eastern China.
-Congratulations to James Varghese for being the first to correctly identify the feature and its location.
-Read more about the area in “A Greenhouse Boom in China.”
+Update on May 27, 2025: This springtime Landsat image shows snow-covered tundra streaked with wind-blown sediment near Utqiaġvik, Alaska, the northernmost city in the United States.
+Congratulations to John Christian for being the first reader to identify the location.
+Read more about the area in “Months in the Midnight Sun.”

 How to answer.
 You can use a few words or several paragraphs.
 You might simply tell us the location, or you can dig deeper and offer details about what satellite and instrument produced the image, what spectral bands were used to create it, or what is compelling about some obscure feature.
 If you think something is interesting or noteworthy, tell us about it.